History of Dreamworld

 The history of Dreamworld dates back to the mid-1970s when John Longhurst envisioned the future theme park.
 After a seven-year construction period, Dreamworld officially opened to the public on 15 December 1981.
-Now owned by publicly listed Ardent Leisure, the park has seen many expansions, closures and replacements over its 30-year history.
+Now owned by publicly listed Ardent Leisure, the park has seen many expansions, closures and replacements over the years.

 Dreamworld's most iconic attraction is the Dreamworld Tower which stands 119 m high.
 The tower houses The Giant Drop (once the world's tallest and fastest drop tower) and once housed the Tower of Terror II (once the world's tallest and fastest roller coaster).
-Other thrill rides at the park include The Claw, The Gold Coaster, Mick Doohan's Motocoaster Pandamonium and Tail Spin.
-The park also features two children's areas based upon DreamWorks Animation and The Wiggles, respectively.
+Other thrill rides at the park include The Claw, The Gold Coaster, Mick Doohan's Motocoaster, Serpent Slayer and Tail Spin.
+The park also features a children's area based upon ABC Kids shows.
 A wide collection of flat rides rounds out the attraction lineup.

 Throughout 2011, Dreamworld celebrated its 30th birthday by investing money in a variety of attractions over the course of the year.